Abhiibhullar/arduino_tiny_game/README.md

 ## Arduino Tiny Game
-A simple flappy bird game for arduino with ST7789 display and button.
+A simple flappy bird game for arduino with ST7789 display and a single button.

 ## Connections
 ST7789 To Arduino Nano.